-With cruise ships all around the world, MSC is the fourth largest cruise line, behind Carnival Cruise Line, Royal Caribbean Cruises, and Norwegian Cruise Line.
+With cruise ships all around the world, MSC is one of the fastest growing cruise companies in the world.

 Here is a list of every MSC cruise ship in order from newest to oldest.
 The list will be updated as new ships are added to the fleet and as older ships are retired.